WEARABLE POCKET PLASMA™

 It will take no less than twenty eight minutes to load at 48.0Kbps.

-The music from the Sega coin-op arcade video game "Afterburner Deluxe" from 1987 was on when this was recorded.
+One of the tunes from the Sega coin-op arcade video game "Afterburner II" from 1987 was used here.

-I cannot provide them in other formats, so please do not ask.
+I cannot provide any of these videos in other formats, so please do not ask.

 TEST NOTES: